Jucika

-Jucika (/hu/, YUT-sik-ah) is a Hungarian comic strip, made by Pál Pusztai from 1957 until his death in 1970.
-Its title character is a young, attractive woman who gets into a variety of different situations, often risqué and suggestive.
-The comic often satirizes and parodies sexism, with many of the strips revolving around unwanted attention from men and how she sometimes uses it to her advantage.
+Jucika (/hu/) is a Hungarian silent comic strip created by Pál Pusztai that ran from 1957 to 1970.
+The titular character is a witty, attractive woman who gets into a variety of comedic situations, often risqué and suggestive.
+The series satirizes and parodies sexism, with many of the strips involving Jucika navigating unwanted attention from men and her efforts to get the better of it.

-Starting in 1957, Jucika was initially published in the magazine Érdekes Újsag, and was later moved to Lúdas Matyi due to its popularity.
-It continued in these pages until the death of Pál on September 11, 1970.
+Jucika was initially published in the magazine Érdekes Újság in 1957, and was later moved to Lúdas Matyi due to its popularity.
+It ran until Pusztai's death on September 11, 1970.
 There were over 500 comic strips in total.
 Nine strips of Jucika were printed in the East-German magazine Freie Welt.
 The series also ran in Canada under the name Judy.
 In 2003, a compilation of Jucika gags was published in China.

-As a pantomime comic with few words, Jucika is now internationally popularized on social media.
+Jucika became popular internationally on social media in the 2010s.
 A museum exhibit dedicated to her was opened for nearly 5 months at the Hungarian Trade and Hospitality Museum in 2018.

 Overview

-The main character is a 20-year-old, black-haired woman who is depicted as independent, romantically forward, witty, and liberated.
-She was seen to have a variety of jobs and occupations throughout the strips, which made for a variety of subject topics.
-There was little to no dialogue, instead focusing on visual humor and gags.
+The main character, Jucika, is a woman with short black hair.
+She is depicted as attractive, independent, romantically forward, witty, and liberated.
+Many of the typically three-panel strips involve her responding to unwanted attention from men, to which she responds with clever reprisals or ploys to get the better of it.
+Other comics focus less on her appearance and more on humorous situations Jucika finds herself in; she was seen to have a wide variety of jobs and occupations throughout the strips.
+The strips feature little to no dialogue and rely mainly on visual humor and gags.
 However, in the fiftieth comic strip, Jucika herself finally "spoke" and told the readers about her life.
 She also spoke in a special news report dedicated to the comic series in 1964, as a celebration of her fifth anniversary.